 AGDC will complete an Annual Cultural Resources Work Plan, informed by the data gap analysis (Section 6.2.2), prior reports, DOEs, monitoring plans, and treatment plans.
 The Annual Cultural Resources Work Plan will detail proposed cultural resource survey and evaluation, methods to be used, the schedule for completion, and field plans for completing the survey and NRHP evaluations for the upcoming year.
-The Annual Work Plan will also include detailed treatment plans for any on-site avoidance, minimization, and/or treatment efforts being undertaken during the field season (PA Stipulation IV.D.iii discusses detailed treatment plans, but all treatment efforts/methods should be documented in Annual Work Plan as well).
+The Annual Work Plan will also include detailed treatment plans for any on-site avoidance, minimization, and/or treatment efforts being undertaken during the field season (PA Stipulation IV.D.iii).
+Any continuation of treatment efforts from detailed treatment plans included in and approved as part of previous annual work plans will also be summarized in the Annual Work Plan.
 The Annual Work Plan will include details and copies of the curation agreement(s) and a description of curation methods for artifacts that may be collected during survey or treatment activities over the course of the field season.
 The Annual Work plan must be consistent with industry standard practices.

-AGDC will develop the Annual Work Plan and submit it to Consulting Parties, who will have 30 calendar days to review and provide comment.
+AGDC will develop the Annual Work Plan and submit it to Consulting Parties, who will have 60 calendar days to review and provide comment.
 AGDC will address comments and revise the Annual Work Plan within 30 calendar days of the closure of the comment period, or as negotiated.
-If no comments are received within the 30-calendar day review period, the Annual Work Plan will be considered complete and will then be implemented.
+If no comments are received within the 60-calendar day review period, the Annual Work Plan will be considered complete and will then be implemented.